NeoIsRecursive/statamic-storage-info/README.md

 This addon adds a widget that displays

-- Asset Containers (that you specify in the widget)
+- Asset Containers
 - Files on the disk
 - Bytes used by files
 - Unused files

 In a nice table 🔥

-Also works with s3 *(image is from an old unreleased version)*:
+Also works with s3 _(image is from an old unreleased version)_:

 ![image](https://github.com/NeoIsRecursive/statamic-storage-info/assets/64473191/166c628b-844c-4ce4-b023-3134c3127b90)